Global Gateway for Teachers

 Students can choose among three different cultural immersion experiences.

-- The Overseas Project, with student placements in Australia, China, Costa Rica, Ecuador, England, Ireland, India, Italy, Japan, Kenya, New Zealand, Norway, Russia, Scotland, Spain, Turkey, or Wales
+- The Overseas Program, with student placements in Australia, China, Costa Rica, Ecuador, England, Greece, Ireland, India, Italy, Japan, Kenya, New Zealand, Norway, Russia, Scotland, Spain, Turkey, or Wales

-- American Indian Reservation Project, with placements on Navajo reservations in Arizona, New Mexico, or Utah
+- Navajo Nation Program, with placements on Navajo reservations in Arizona, New Mexico, or Utah

-We also offer an Overseas Practicum for Experienced Teachers for educators who want to improve their skills working with students from diverse backgrounds.
+We also offer an Experienced Teacher Program for educators who want to improve their skills working with students from diverse backgrounds.

-Is a Cultural Immersion Experience Right for You?
+Is a Global Gateway for Teachers Experience Right for You?

-Each cultural immersion project is a challenging and sometimes difficult experience for participants.
+Each Global Gateway program is a challenging and sometimes difficult experience for participants.
 Students are required to spend at least eight weeks away from Bloomington, work long hours, and must adapt quickly to unfamiliar cultures.
 Participation requires a two-year commitment, beginning with a preparatory phase that includes monthly classes, readings, and a workshop, culminating in the student teaching experience.

-Students who are most likely to succeed in a cultural immersion program have these qualities:
+Students who are most likely to succeed in cultural immersion experiences have these qualities:

 - Emotional stability, good health, and willingness to adjust and adapt to unfamiliar and sometimes difficult circumstances